isc-projects/kea/doc/guide/dhcp4-srv.rst

 devices behind the modem, which should get a lease from subnet B. That segregation is essential to prevent overly curious users from playing with their cable modems.
-For details on how to set up class restrictions on subnets, see `??? <#classification-subnets>`__.
+For details on how to set up class restrictions on subnets, see :ref:`classification-subnets`.

-When subnets belong to a shared network, the classification applies to subnet selection but not to pools, e.g. a pool in a subnet limited to a particular class can still be used by clients which do not belong to the class, if the pool they are expected to use is exhausted.
-So the limit on access based on class information is also available at the pool level; see `??? <#classification-pools>`__, within a subnet.
+When subnets belong to a shared network, the classification applies to subnet selection but not to pools; that is, a pool in a subnet limited to a particular class can still be used by clients which do not belong to the class, if the pool they are expected to use is exhausted.
+So the limit on access based on class information is also available at the pool level; see :ref:`classification-pools`, within a subnet.
 This is useful when segregating clients belonging to the same subnet into different address ranges.

 In a similar way, a pool can be constrained to serve only known clients, i.e. clients which have a reservation, using the built-in "KNOWN" or "UNKNOWN" classes.
-One can assign addresses to registered clients without giving a different address per reservation, for instance when there are not enough available addresses.
-The determination whether there is a reservation for a given client is made after a subnet is selected, so it is not possible to use KNOWN/UNKNOWN classes to select a shared network or a subnet.
+Addresses can be assigned to registered clients without giving a different address per reservation, for instance when there are not enough available addresses.
+The determination whether there is a reservation for a given client is made after a subnet is selected, so it is not possible to use "KNOWN"/"UNKNOWN" classes to select a shared network or a subnet.

 The process of classification is conducted in five steps.
 The first step